Skip to main content

 Configs

-Every modern application runs on multiple environments and should have the ability to configure itself without changing code.
+Every modern application runs on multiple environments and should have the ability to configure itself without changing the code.

-Config files
+Config Files

-Config files located on ‘src/config/{filename}.js’.
-Each config file mostly unique and you should refer to module documentation (or framework config section)
+Config files are located in ‘src/config/{filename}.(js|ts)’.
+Each config file is mostly unique, and you should refer to the module documentation (or the framework config section).

 note

-Environment variables
+Environment Variables

-Sample project ships with basic .env.example file
+The sample project ships with a basic .env.example file.

 tip